Capital punishment in Oklahoma

 Capital punishment is a legal penalty in the U.S. state of Oklahoma.
-The state has executed the second-largest number of convicts in the United States since re-legalization following Gregg v.
+The state has executed the third-largest number of convicts in the United States since re-legalization following Gregg v.
 Georgia in 1976.
 Oklahoma also has the highest number of executions per capita in the United States.

 Oklahoma was the first jurisdiction in the world to adopt lethal injection as a standard method of execution.

+Most recently in 2026, there are around 24 men and women on death row in Oklahoma.

 Legal process

 When the prosecution seeks the death penalty, the sentence is decided by the jury and must be unanimous.
 In case of a hung jury during the penalty phase of the trial, a life sentence is issued.

+In 1988, Thompson V. Oklahoma the death penalty became unlawful for any offender under the age of 15.

 Capital crimes

 In Oklahoma, first-degree murder is punishable by death in the following circumstances: